rebelwarrior/numenera/ninth_world.md

 #### Inns and places to sleep.
 {:.subtitle.is-4.mt-5}
-There are two types of places to stay in a town: Ale-houses and Inns.
+There are typically two types of places to stay in a town: Ale-houses and Inns.
 Inns are nice places to stay with separate rooms and even occasionally servants, they are reserved for rich merchants, government officials, and aristocrats.
 Inns don't have a kitchen for guests and don't serve food.
 Ale-houses are sort of the opposite, they serve food, but mostly alcohol, and have a place for drunks or poor travelers to "crash" upstairs.
 They don't usually have beds, and you sort of have to watch your belongings while you sleep.
-Adventuring guilds (also called Delver's guilds) have similar places to "crash" but they _do_ hold possessions for members so you don't have to worry about them walking away while you sleep.
+Adventuring guilds (also called Delver's guilds) have similar places to "crash" (and sometimes even barracks for members) but they _do_ hold possessions for members so you don't have to worry about them walking away while you sleep.
 People in towns commonly rent rooms (and provide board) to journeymen and women who travel for a season, but those usually require a letter of presentation.
+Merchants do the same for other merchants of the guild, allowing them to stay in their house, usually for free.
+The very poor or the very desperate sleep on the street.

+Unlike in the medieval world there are no common monasteries that offer hospitality.

 ### Society and Culture
 {:.subtitle.is-3.mt-5}

 #### Games
 {:.subtitle.is-4.mt-4}
-The game of "ball" is played throughout Steadfast.
-It is like soccer except it's played by small and large groups alike (up to 300-500 people) and fighting, tripping, and pushing opponents seem to be "permitted" in most versions.
+The game of _"ball"_ is played throughout Steadfast.
+It is like soccer. except it's played by small and large groups alike (up to 300-500 people) and fighting, tripping, and pushing opponents seems to be permitted in most versions.
 Trades typically play against each other in teams.

 In Malevich, they play a card "game" called tarrota; and it's said those with the glimmer can predict the future with them.
 A simplified version of the game is played throughout Steadfast as well.

-Four Dimensions is a game that's a mix of mahjong, chess and go, played with magnetic tiles and metal figurines.
-Each tile is held like in mahjong, secret to each player then played as a tile on the board with or without a figurine on top.
+Four Dimensions is a game that is a strange mix of mahjong, chess and go.
+It is played with magnetic tiles and metal figurines.
+Each tile is held like in mahjong, secret to other player, then played as a tile on the board with or without a figurine on top.
 The tiles being magnetic they can be placed vertical to the game board and can end up forming a cube with two sides open.
 On your turn you either place a tile or move one of your figurines among the already placed tiles.
-The game is viscerally hard and a board with pieces is essentially an artifact.
-Most people play the simplified version with non-magnetic tiles in only one dimension.
+The game is _viscerally_ hard and a board with pieces is so expensive it's essentially an artifact.
+Most people play the simplified version with non-magnetic tiles and in only one dimension.

-Betting happens in all games throughout Steadfast, but because most don't carry large amounts of coin, betting is usually a low key affair, trading chores or livestock.
-However, having animals race or fight each other is the favorite betting sort of activity, and shins are usually required to participate.
-Though this kind of betting is rare in Steadfast happening only in large cities.
+Betting happens in all games throughout Steadfast, though most commonly in animal races or competitions.
+In towns and aldeia betting is a low key affair usually not involving shins, but other things like dares and chores.
+If you want real action, you need to go to the large cities.

 #### Working the fields
 {:.subtitle.is-4.mt-4}